 Quarry Bank Mill and surrounding gardens. © Sue Adair.

-Gifted to the National Trust in 1939, it remained in active use until 1963 which has meant much has been preserved since its closure.
-Further restoration has been performed over the last decade which allows visitors to explore the entire industrial heritage site, including the mills, worker cottages and surrounding gardens.
+Further restoration has been performed over the last decade, allowing visitors to explore the entire industrial heritage site, including the mills, worker cottages and surrounding gardens.

 3. Coldharbour Mill, Devon